California dockworkers are worried about losing their good-paying jobs to robots - NewsBreak

 Teamsters union launches new division for Amazon employees

-(Reuters) -The International Brotherhood of Teamsters, one of the largest U.S. labor unions, said on Tuesday it had launched a new division to focus on unionizing employees of Amazon.com Inc (NASDAQ:AMZN).
-The e-commerce giant has for years discouraged attempts to organize, but in April this year, the worker-led Amazon Labor...
+Sept 6 (Reuters) - The International Brotherhood of Teamsters, one of the largest U.S. labor unions, said on Tuesday it had launched a new division to focus on unionizing employees of Amazon.com Inc (AMZN.O).

+‘We’re ready to strike’: UPS workers and Teamsters prepare for contract fight

+Employees are pushing for better overtime protections, improved pay for part-time employees and heat protections

 Toronto World Premiere: ‘Free Money’ Explores Whether A Nonprofit Charity Is “Playing God” With An Experiment In Universal Basic Income